Defragmentation: Example

 An otherwise blank disk has five files, A through E, each using 10 blocks of space (for this section, a block is an allocation unit of the filesystem; the block size is set when the disk is formatted and can be any size supported by the filesystem).
 On a blank disk, all of these files would be allocated one after the other (see example 1 in the image).
 If file B were to be deleted, there would be two options: mark the space for file B as empty to be used again later, or move all the files after B so that the empty space is at the end.
 Since moving the files could be time-consuming if there were many files which needed to be moved, usually the empty space is simply left there, marked in a table as available for new files (see example 2 in the image).
 (Note: The practice of marking the now unused space of a deleted file in a table as available for later use (without erasing its contents), is why undelete programs are able to work; they recover files whose names have been deleted from the directory, but whose space has not yet been reused.)
 When a new file, F, is allocated requiring 6 blocks of space, it could be placed into the first 6 blocks of the space that formerly held file B, and the 4 blocks following it will remain available (see example 3 in the image).
-If another new file, G, is added and needs only 4 blocks, it could then occupy the space after F and before C (example 4 in the image) Each file section becomes stored in separate packets across the drive, by deleting this, blank spaces are left creating a fragmentated disk.
+If another new file, G, is added and needs only 4 blocks, it could then occupy the space after F and before C (example 4 in the image) Each file section becomes stored in separate packets across the drive; when the file is deleted it leaves unused spaces contributing to a fragmented disk.

-However, if file F then needs to be expanded, there are three options, since the space immediately following it is no longer available:
+However, if file F needs to be expanded, there are three options, since the space immediately following it is no longer available: